-The Company determines if an arrangement is a lease at inception, and leases are classified at commencement as either operating or finance leases.
-As of December 31, 2021 and 2020, the Company had no finance leases.
+As of January 1, 2019, the Company adopted the lease accounting requirements of ASU 2016-2 Leases ("Topic 842") using the modified retrospective transition approach.
+Under Topic 842, the Company determines if an arrangement is a lease at inception, and leases are classified at commencement as either operating or finance leases.
+As of December 31, 2020 and 2019, the Company had no finance leases.

 Right-of-use ("ROU") assets and lease liabilities are recognized at commencement based on the present value of the minimum lease payments over the lease term.
+The Company utilizes certain practical expedients and policy elections available under Topic 842.
 Leases with a one-year term or less are not recognized on the balance sheet.
 Additionally, the Company has elected to combine non-lease components with lease components for the purposes of calculating the ROU asset and liabilities, to the extent they are fixed.
 Non-lease components that are not fixed are expensed as incurred as variable lease costs.
 The Company uses the incremental borrowing rate based on information available at the commencement date in determining the present value of future lease payments.
 The rate is an estimate of the collateralized borrowing rate the Company would incur on future lease payments over a similar term.